nash567/Shopping-App/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+///////////////////////////////////

+## Widgets To Work With Text Input or Form input

+Form Widget is a special widget Which is invisible but inside it we can use special input widget.Which can be submitted or validated together..

+- Form(
+        child: ListView(
+          children: [TextFormField()],
+        ),
+      )

+## TextFormFiels

+they are internally connected by our form.

+- TextFormField(

+### Hidden text or placeholder

+                decoration: InputDecoration(labelText: 'Title'),
+                textInputAction: TextInputAction.next,

+### This will make the bottom left of keybard to go to next field

+              ),